 Let me declare my biases up front.
 “The Tempest” is probably my favorite Shakespeare play.
 It was the first that I read “for fun” (that is, outside of a classroom assignment), and I’ve seen at least ten different productions and film adaptations, including one in Stratford-upon-Avon, England (truly awful), and one in Stratford, Canada (truly wonderful).
 I’ve always enjoyed its combination of fantasy and Jacobean vengeance, its mixture of primal innocence (Miranda) and calculated evil (Antonio and Sebastian), its over-the-top theatricality and understated subtexts and emotional connections.
 But what really sells this piece for me is its resolution, its choice of forgiveness over revenge, its assurance that mistakes can be acknowledged and forgiven, and its humanist celebration of the mundane over the phantasmagoric.
 I declare this bias now so you know my standards for this play (productions of which I always anticipate with the greatest of excitement) may be higher than yours, and my expectations stricter.

-This is the second time I’ve seen “Tempest” at the Shakespeare Tavern, and like the first, it is skillful and moving with some very good (and surprisingly new) ideas and concepts, some by-the-numbers but still-good-enough sequences, and at least one misguided choice that almost deep-sixes the entire .
+This is the second time I’ve seen “Tempest” at the Shakespeare Tavern, and like the first, it is skillful and moving with some very good (and surprisingly new) ideas and concepts, some by-the-numbers but still-good-enough sequences, and at least one misguided choice that almost deep-sixes the entire production full fathoms five.

 First, director Laura Cole and her cast and production crew really nail the opening storm.
 I couldn’t tell if the tempestuous sounds were mechanical “live” gimmicks, pre-recorded enhancements, or a combination of the two, which is as it should be.
 Movements were tightly choreographed so wave-driven “lurches” were in the same direction at the same time.
 And, walking calmly through all, unaffected by the wind and rocking deck, a tattooed-and-red-lit Ariel (an outstanding J.C.
 Long!) sings his Latinesque spell with a monk’s passion, with a profane intensity that seems literally sacred.